Counterpoise (ground system): Use at low frequencies

 The largest use of counterpoises is in transmitters on the low frequency (LF) and very low frequency (VLF) bands, as they are very sensitive to ground resistance.
 Because of the large wavelength of the radio waves, feasible antennas used at these frequencies are electrically short, their length is small compared to the fundamental resonant length at the operating frequency, which is one-quarter of the wavelength.
 The radiation resistance of antennas (the resistance that represents power radiated as radio waves) drops as their length becomes small compared to a quarter wavelength, so the radiation resistance of antennas on the LF and VLF bands is very low, often as low as one ohm or less.
-The other, larger resistances in the antenna-ground circuit can consume significant portions of the transmitter’s power.
+The other, larger resistances in the antenna-ground circuit can consume significant portions of the transmitter's power.
 The largest resistance in the antenna-ground circuit is often the ground system, and the transmitter power is divided proportionally between it and the radiation resistance, so the resistance of the ground system has to be kept very low to minimize the "wasted" transmitter power.

 However, at low frequencies, the resistance of even a good ground system in high conductivity soil can consume a major portion of the transmitter power.
 Another source of resistance is dielectric losses from the penetration of radio waves into the ground near the antenna due to the large skin depth at low frequencies.
 Therefore, particularly at VLF frequencies, large counterpoises are sometimes used instead of buried grounds, to reduce the ground system resistance, allowing more of the transmitter power to be radiated.

 Sometimes a counterpoise is combined with an ordinary ground, with the buried radial ground cables brought above ground near the base of the antenna to form a counterpoise.
 The area of the counterpoise around the base of the antenna is often covered with copper screening, to shield the ground to reduce ground currents.

 Size

 The size of the counterpoise used for radio work depends on the wavelength of the transmit frequency.
-With a monopole antenna, the counterpoise functions as a ground plane, reflecting the radio waves radiated downward by the antenna.
+With a monopole antenna, the counterpoise functions as a ground plane, effectively inducing the radio wave currents to form a reflection of the antenna.
 To perform adequately, the counterpoise should extend at least half a wavelength from the antenna tower in all directions.
 In designing a counterpoise for a medium-wave radio station, for example, radio-waves are a maximum of 566 m long.
 Therefore, the counterpoise should extend 282 m from the tower to make a circle 566 m in diameter.